 One of the strengths of FairMail is that the young trainee photographers are trained by temporary international volunteers.
 As every volunteer has a different background and his/her own way of working, the teenagers keep on getting new inputs, insights and skills.

 Former and current volunteers value their FairMail experience as enriching and useful for their further careers.
-Click on the links above for more about current volunteer vacancies, the application procedure and stories of former volunteers.
+Click on the links below for more about current volunteer vacancies, the application procedure and stories of former volunteers.

 b) Trainer for social habilities- and personal development workshops for the teenagers.

 c) Graphic designer to help create a calendar, Blurb book and/or other new FairMail fairtrade products.

 d) Teacher spanish/english and english/spanish to translate during the photography lessons and give english lessons to the teenagers.

 For all vacancies it’s important that you speak at least intermediate Spanish.
 Experience in mentioned fields is preferred.

 Your task as a volunteer is to contribute to the mission of FairMail: guiding underprivileged teenagers in producing qualitative photos and in producing and selling fair trade greeting cards worldwide, with as goal the personal development and income support for these teenagers.
 The activities consist of preparing and giving photography lessons and other trainings that contribute to the development of the teenagers their self-esteem, futureplans and english language skills.